How US allies are preparing for a possible second Trump term

 Another ex-prime minister of Japan, Taro Aso, met Trump in New York on Tuesday, according to a campaign official.

-Britain's Labour party, now in opposition but strong favorite to win elections expected by year-end, may have a steeper hill to climb to reach a good relationship with a Trump administration.
+Britain’s Labour party, now in opposition but strong favourite to win elections expected by year-end, may have a steeper hill to climb to reach a good relationship with a Trump administration.

 Labour’s nominative foreign minister, David Lammy, once wrote in Time magazine that Trump was a “woman-hating, neo-Nazi sociopath”.
 Lammy is now working to build ties with Republicans, said a Labour official.

-Lammy declined to be interviewed but has said many British politicians criticized Trump and he would represent British interests as foreign minister regardless of who occupies the White House.
+Lammy declined to be interviewed but has said many British politicians criticised Trump and he would represent British interests as foreign minister regardless of who occupies the White House.

 A representative for Pompeo declined to comment.